learnbyexample/Ruby_Scripting/chapters/Arrays.md

 => [1, "baz", 3]
 ```

+* `clone` method gives a shallow copy of original array
-* assigning an element of array clone to new value won't affect the original array irrespective of mutability
+* assigning new value to an element of cloned array won't affect the original array irrespective of mutability

 ```ruby
 >> a = [1, 'good']